What is the danger of a soporous state? Soporous state: description, causes, duration

 • 48.
 Non-drug methods of biological therapy and psychiatry.

 • 49.
-Psychotherapy of persons with mental and narcological pathology.
+Psychotherapy of persons with mental and drug addiction pathologies.

 • 18.
 Catatonic syndromes (stupor, agitation)

-Catatonic syndromes are psychopathological disorders, with a predominance of motor disorders in the form of stupor, agitation, or their alternation, occurring both in adults (up to 50 years old) and in children.
-In most cases, these syndromes are observed in schizophrenia, but they can also manifest themselves in organic or symptomatic psychoses inconveniently outstretched arms, etc. However, in most cases, patients lie motionless in the so-called "embryonic position" (with closed eyes, on one side with bent legs and arms pressed to the body).
+Catatonic syndromes are psychopathological disorders with a predominance of motor disorders in the form of stupor, agitation, or their alternation, occurring in both adults (up to 50 years old) and children.
+In most cases, these syndromes are observed in schizophrenia, but can also manifest themselves in organic or symptomatic psychoses.
+Catatonic stupor Expressed in complete immobility, and a person can freeze in a very unusual position: with his head raised above the pillow at a certain angle, standing on one leg, with uncomfortable outstretched arms, etc. However, in most cases, patients lie motionless in the so-called “fetal position” (with eyes closed, on one side with bent legs and arms pressed to the body).
 Such complete immobility is usually accompanied by either absolute silence (mutism) or passive/active negativism.
-With passive negativism, the patient absolutely does not respond to any appeals to him, suggestions, requests.
-With active negativism, the patient, on the contrary, actively resists all requests, for example, when asked to show his tongue, he squeezes his mouth even tighter, and when asked to open his eyes, he closes his eyelids even tighter.
-Cataleptic stupor (stupor with waxy flexibility) is characterized by complete fading of the patient for quite a while. long time in a position given to him, or in a position adopted by him, even if it is extremely uncomfortable.
-During the course of a stupor, a person does not respond to loud speech, however, in conditions of complete silence, he can spontaneously disinhibit, thereby becoming available for contact Catatonic excitation It is characterized by stereotypically repeated, chaotic meaningless movements.
-Excitation is accompanied by characteristic cries of individual words or phrases (verbigeration), or complete silence (mute excitement).
-A characteristic difference of excitation is that it proceeds within limited spatial limits (patients can endlessly step from foot to foot, standing in the same place; bouncing in bed, while stereotypically waving their arms).
-Sometimes patients may copy movements (echopraxia), or the words of others (echolalia), without revealing spontaneous speech.
-Catatonic excitation is often combined with hebephrenic syndrome, which is characterized by non-contagious empty fun, daring, or mannerisms.
-Such patients meow, grunt, cackle, show their tongue, make faces, make faces; sometimes they can senselessly rhyme words, or mutter something inarticulate; copy the gestures and movements of those around them, for a greeting they stretch out a leg instead of an arm, walk with a seed, or toss their legs high
+With passive negativism, the patient does not react at all to any appeals, suggestions, requests.
+With active negativism, the patient, on the contrary, actively resists all requests, for example, when asked to show his tongue, he clenches his mouth even tighter, and when asked to open his eyes, he closes his eyelids even more tightly.
+Cataleptic stupor (stupor with waxy flexibility) is characterized by complete freezing of the patient for a sufficiently long time. long time in the position given to him, or in the position he himself adopted, even if it was extremely uncomfortable.
+During stupor, a person does not react to loud speech, but in conditions of complete silence he can spontaneously disinhibit, thereby becoming available for contact.
+Catatonic arousal Characterized by stereotypically repeated, chaotic, meaningless movements.
+Excitement is accompanied by characteristic shouts of individual words or phrases (verbigeration), or complete silence (mute excitation).
+A characteristic feature of excitation is that it occurs within limited spatial limits (patients can endlessly step from foot to foot, standing in the same place; jump in bed, while stereotypically waving their arms).
+Sometimes patients may experience copying movements (echopraxia) or the words of others (echolalia), without revealing spontaneous speech.
+Catatonic excitement is often combined with hebephrenic syndrome, which is characterized by non-infectious empty fun, giftedness, or mannerisms.
+Such patients meow, grunt, cackle, stick out their tongues, make faces, grimace; sometimes they can rhyme words meaninglessly, or mutter something inarticulate; copy the gestures and movements of others, extend a leg instead of a hand to greet, walk mincing, or throwing their legs high

-19. Syndromes of turning off consciousness (stunning, stupor, coma)
+19. Syndromes of switching off consciousness (stunning, stupor, coma)

-Syndromes of turning off consciousness.
-Turning off consciousness - stunning - can have a different depth, depending on which the terms are used: "obnubilation" - fogging, cloudiness, "cloudiness of consciousness"; "stunning", "drowsiness" - drowsiness.
-This is followed by sopor - unconsciousness, insensibility, pathological hibernation, deep stunning; completes this circle of coma syndromes - the most profound degree of cerebral insufficiency.
-As a rule, instead of the first three options, the diagnosis is " precoma".
-At the present stage of consideration of syndromes of turning off consciousness, much attention is paid to the systematization and quantification of specific states, which makes their differentiation relevant.
+Syndromes of switching off consciousness.
+Turning off consciousness - stunning - can have different depths, depending on which the terms are used: “nubilation” - fogging, cloudiness, “cloudy consciousness”; “stupefaction”, “doubtfulness” - drowsiness.
+This is followed by stupor - unconsciousness, insensibility, pathological hibernation, deep stupor; This circle of coma syndromes completes - the most profound degree of cerebral insufficiency.
+As a rule, instead of the first three options, a diagnosis is made “ precom" At the present stage of consideration of syndromes of switching off consciousness, much attention is paid to the systematization and quantification of specific conditions, which makes their differentiation relevant.

 Stunning is determined by the presence of two main signs: an increase in the threshold of excitation in relation to all stimuli and depletion mental activity generally.
-At the same time, the slowdown and difficulty of all mental processes, the scarcity of ideas, the incompleteness or lack of orientation in the environment are clearly visible.
-Patients who are in a state of stupor, stunned, can answer questions, but only if the questions are asked in a loud voice and repeated repeatedly, persistently.
+At the same time, the slowdown and difficulty of all mental processes, the poverty of ideas, incompleteness or lack of orientation in the environment are clearly evident.
+Patients who are in a state of stunned, stupefied state can answer questions, but only if the questions are asked in a loud voice and repeated repeatedly, persistently.
 The answers are usually monosyllabic, but correct.
-The threshold is also raised in relation to other irritants: patients are not disturbed by noise, they do not feel the burning effect of a hot heating pad, they do not complain about an uncomfortable or wet bed, they are indifferent to any other inconveniences, they do not react to them.
-At mild degree Stunned patients are able to answer questions, but, as already noted, not immediately, sometimes they can even ask questions themselves, but their speech is slow, quiet, orientation is incomplete.
-Behavior is not disturbed, mostly adequate.
-One can observe easily occurring drowsiness (somnolence), while only sharp, rather strong stimuli reach consciousness.
-Sleepy states are sometimes referred to as a mild degree of stunning.
+The threshold is also increased in relation to other irritants: patients are not bothered by noise, they do not feel the burning effect of a hot heating pad, do not complain about an uncomfortable or wet bed, are indifferent to any other inconveniences, and do not react to them.
+At mild degree Stunned, patients are able to answer questions, but, as already noted, not immediately; sometimes they can even ask questions themselves, but their speech is slow, quiet, and their orientation is incomplete.
+Behavior is not impaired, mostly adequate.
+You can observe easily occurring drowsiness (doubtfulness), while only sharp, fairly strong stimuli reach consciousness.
+Drowsiness is sometimes classified as a mild degree of stunning.

-upon awakening from sleep, as well as obnubilation of consciousness with fluctuations in the clarity of consciousness: slight blackouts, obscurations are replaced by clarification.
-Average degree the severity of stunning is manifested by the fact that the patient can give verbal answers to simple questions, but he is not oriented in place, time and surroundings.
-The behavior of such patients may be inadequate.
+upon awakening from sleep, as well as the nullification of consciousness with fluctuations in the clarity of consciousness: slight darkenings, obscurations are replaced by clarification.
+Average degree The severity of stunning is manifested by the fact that the patient can give verbal answers to simple questions, but he is not oriented in place, time and surroundings.
+The behavior of such patients may be inappropriate.
 A severe degree of stunning is manifested by a sharp increase in all previously observed signs.
-Patients do not answer questions, cannot fulfill simple requirements: show where the hand, nose, lips, etc. After leaving the state of stunning, the patient retains in his mind separate fragments of what was happening around.
+Patients do not answer questions, cannot fulfill simple requirements: to show where the hand, nose, lips, etc.

-Sopor(from lat. sopor - unconsciousness), or a soporous state, subcoma, is characterized by the complete extinction of voluntary activity of consciousness.
-In this state, there is no longer responsiveness to external stimuli; it can manifest itself only in the form of an attempt to repeat a loudly and persistently asked question.
-The prevailing reactions are passive-defensive.
-Patients resist when trying to straighten their arm, change their linen, and give an injection.
-Such passive-defensive reactions should not be confused with negativism (resistance to any request and influence) in catatonic substupor or stupor, since other very characteristic signs are observed in catatonia: increased muscle tone, masklike face, uncomfortable, sometimes pretentious postures, etc. AA Portnov (2004) distinguishes between hyperkinetic and akinetic stupor.
-Hyperkinetic stupor is characterized by the presence of moderate speech excitation in the form of meaningless, incoherent, indistinct mumbling, as well as choreoid or athetoid-like movements.
-Akinetic sopor is accompanied by immobility with complete relaxation of the muscles, inability to voluntarily change the position of the body, even if it is uncomfortable.
-In the soporous state, patients retain the reaction of the pupils to light, the reaction to pain irritation, as well as the corneal and conjunctival reflexes.
+Sopor(from Latin sopor - unconsciousness), or soporous state, subcoma, is characterized by complete extinction of voluntary activity of consciousness.
+In this state, there is no longer responsiveness to external stimuli; it can only manifest itself in the form of an attempt to repeat a loudly and persistently asked question.
+The predominant reactions are of a passive-defensive nature.
+Patients resist when trying to straighten their arm, change their underwear, or give an injection.
+This kind of passive-defensive reaction should not be confused with negativism (resistance to any request or influence) in catatonic substupor or stupor, since in catatonia other very characteristic signs are observed: increased muscle tone, mask-like appearance of the face, uncomfortable, sometimes pretentious postures, etc. A. A. Portnov (2004) distinguishes between hyperkinetic and akinetic stupor.
+Hyperkinetic stupor is characterized by the presence of moderate speech excitation in the form of meaningless, incoherent, indistinct muttering, as well as choreo-like or athetoid-like movements.
+Akinetic stupor is accompanied by immobility with complete muscle relaxation, the inability to voluntarily change the position of the body, even if it is uncomfortable.
+In a soporous state, patients retain the reaction of the pupils to light, the reaction to painful stimulation, as well as the corneal and conjunctival reflexes.

-Coma(from Greek ???? - deep dream), or coma, coma syndrome - a state of deep depression of the functions of the central nervous system, characterized by a complete loss of consciousness, loss of response to external stimuli and a disorder in the regulation of vital body functions.
+Coma(from Greek ???? - deep dream), or coma, comatose syndrome - a state of deep depression of the functions of the central nervous system, characterized by complete loss of consciousness, loss of response to external stimuli and a disorder in the regulation of vital functions of the body.

-According to the National Scientific and Practical Society of Emergency medical care, the frequency of coma at the prehospital stage is 5.8 per 1000 calls, and the mortality rate for them reaches 4.4%.
+According to the National Scientific and Practical Society of Emergency medical care, the frequency of coma in the prehospital stage is 5.8 per 1000 calls, and the mortality rate reaches 4.4%.
 The most common causes of coma are stroke (57.2%) and drug overdose (14.5%).
-This is followed by hypoglycemic coma - 5.7% of cases, traumatic brain injury - 3.1%, diabetic coma and drug poisoning - 2.5% each, alcoholic coma - 1.3%; coma is diagnosed less often due to poisoning with various poisons - 0.6% of cases.
-Quite often (11.9% of cases), the cause of coma at the prehospital stage remained not only not clarified, but not even suspected.
+This is followed by hypoglycemic coma - 5.7% of cases, traumatic brain injury - 3.1%, diabetic coma and drug poisoning - 2.5% each, alcoholic coma - 1.3%; Coma is diagnosed less frequently due to poisoning by various poisons - 0.6% of cases.
+Quite often (11.9% of cases) the cause of coma at the prehospital stage remained not only unclear, but not even suspected.

 All causes of coma can be reduced to four main ones: